 Mains : 8-25$

-At the beginning of March 2018, Little Italy welcomed the opening of Mon Lapin, an excellent new wine bar and a perfect match for the neighborhood.
-Mon Lapin is the fourth and latest venture from the growing empire of the Joe Beef family.
+At the beginning of March 2018, Little Italy welcomed the opening of Mon Lapin, an excellent new wine bar and a perfect match for the neighbourhood.
+Mon Lapin began as the fourth venture from the Joe Beef family, but has since disassociated and claimed it’s status as a stand-alone institution.
+The address is now exclusively owned by Vanya Filipovic and Marc-Olivier Frappier (Joe Beef Alumni)!

-Why a different neighborhood and why Little Italy?
+Why Little Italy?
 “I’ve always loved Little Italy and have wanted to open something in the area for a long time!
 Vanya and I have been living here for a number of years, my very first job was – funnily enough – at Il Mulino (now Hostaria).
-I’m often going for a Italian coffee with Piero Corrado Ciampoli (Baristello & cie).
-There’s a special attachment for me to this neighborhood.”
-Even if the neighborhood is new, the family resemblance is there.
-“It’s really easy in St-Henri to fit in, because it’s quite crowded and every day we’re always together.
-Here, even if you leave the area, it’s a big deal to still know that you remain part of the family and that this family connection survives.”
+I’m often going for an Italian coffee with Piero Corrado Ciampoli (Baristello & cie).
+There’s a special attachment for me to this neighbourhood.” says Marc-Olivier.
+Even if the neighbourhood is new, the family resemblance is there.

 Where does the name come from?
 “Mon lapin (my rabbit) is an expression from Jean-François Ganevat, a person of mythical proportions in the wine world (especially Jura), someone who is well-known and greatly appreciated.
-He is always calling everyone mon lapin and one day Dave suggested that this should be the name, which we all thought was perfect,” explains Marc-Olivier.
+He is always calling everyone mon lapin and one day Dave suggested that this should be the name, which we all thought was perfect,” he explains.

 The wine bar is located at the corner of St-Zotique and Casgrain Streets and benefits from the superb amount of natural light that streams in at the end of the day.
-It’s an open and lively space that seats around 30 people with painted white walls, red leather banquettes that provided a pop of color and wooden tables.
+It’s an open and lively space that seats around 30 people with painted white walls, red leather banquettes that provided a pop of colour and wooden tables.
 There are flowers everywhere, tulips and other floral arrangements that give us hope for the coming Spring!
-Some walls have been hung with paintings by Peter Hoffer, whose works are also on show at other Joe Beef family locales.
+Some walls have been hung with paintings by Peter Hoffer, which make the space feel even more inviting.
 The inspiration behind these is evident — rabbits, forests and hunting.
-And other artworks have been painted by David McMillan, Frédéric Morin and some of the staff which is such a nice touch!
 Towards the back is the open kitchen and the small bar which seats five.
 Anyone waiting for a table tends to be here, enjoying what could be called the Mon Lapin Kitchen Fest.
 Mon Lapin is not big and the ambiance is cozy.

 Vanya has carefully put together a wine list that accurately reflects her own tastes and expertise.
-The other restaurants in the Joe Beef family have benefited greatly from her knowledge in this area.
-Discover some beauties from the selections of sparklings, rosés, whites, reds, macerated wines and spirits.
+She’s also responsible for the celebrated wine lists at the Joe Beef restaurants, a sign of her talent and knowledge.
+Discover some beauties from the selections of sparkling, rosés, whites, reds, macerated wines and spirits.
 The wine list concentrates on natural wines and wines from private imports.
 We have to admit that this is just the kind of wine list we like.
 Mon Lapin also serves cocktails that lean towards “everything that is like Negroni”, such as Campari, Vermouth and Gin.

 “I am so happy to do something that has such great meaning to Vanya and myself.
 Mon Lapin serves only wines that Vanya likes and only food that I like.
 It’s like a dream to open a place with my mentors and partners, and to include my in-laws, all in our own ‘hood,” Marc-Olivier confides.